-In 2014 Haslund was Artist in Residence through Danish Arts Council in the international residency program ISCP in New York City, where she developed and performed Rhythm One Choreography with audience members for the Contemporary Performance Special Effects Festival at Participants Inc. Manhattan, among other collaborative activities.
+In 2017 Haslund was Artist un Residency at KAC, Kyoto Art Center, Japan where she made experiments with costumes made of growing cress for her performance at the opening of the group show Lean Issues.
+In 2014 she was artist in Residence through the Danish Arts Council at the international residency program ISCP, New York.
+Here she developed and performed Rhythm One Choreography with audience members for the Contemporary Performance Special Effects Festival, Participants Inc., New York.

-Lately the core of her practice has been her interactive sculptures and functional objects – as the selection exhibited at MOMA, Roskilde, Denmark (2013) and the sculpture park Wanås Konst, Sweden (season 2014) Alongside Haslund has developed solo performances investigating music in relation to existential and cultural issues.
+A returning field in Haslund's practice has been interactive sculptures and functional objects that all comes with appertaining set performances or instructions – as seen in the selection exhibited at MOMA, Roskilde, Denmark (2013) and the sculpture park Wanås Konst, Sweden (season 2014) Alongside Haslund has developed solo- and group performances investigating music in relation to existential and cultural issues amongst other surprizing topics.